 - Pre-requisites: Overall 3.0 GPA; 1 level of college French required ( 4 semesters of college-level French or equivalent to attend ICT)

-- All courses taught in French
+- Courses taught in English and French

 - Live with homestay families